majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Advanced List Sort.py -> a program that takes a list of numbers or strings and returns a list with the items from the original list stored into sublists.

+ - Bingo Check.py -> a program that takes a 5x5 2D list and returns True if it has at least one Bingo, and False if it doesn't.

 ## IN-PROGGRES